5 portrait lighting patterns you need to know

 The skill with portrait lighting is in knowing:

-Not only do different lighting patterns create different moods, some lighting patterns are considered more masculine and suited to photographing men and other lighting patterns are used more for women.
+Not only do different lighting patterns create different moods in photos, some lighting patterns are considered more masculine and suited to photographing men and other lighting patterns are used more for women.
 However, the portrait lighting you use is entirely up to you and the look your subject wants to project.

 5 portrait lighting patterns